-Using open banking, one type of company (sometimes called a payment initiation service provider) can tell us to send money from your M Plus Account to another account.
+Using open banking, one type of company (sometimes called a payment initiation service provider) can tell us to send money from your current account to another account.
 This means you don't have to tell us directly.

-Another type of company can bring together info about your M Plus Account and M Plus Saver with info about your accounts with other banks.
+Another type of company can bring together info about your Private Current Account and Current Account Tracker with info about your accounts with other banks.
 This is sometimes called an account information service provider.